 |Rhonda Hull||Secretary, Head of L. C. HULL & CO, Counsel & Attorneys, Bahamas|

-The Protectors consist of four members who are not Council members.
-The Protectors shall act as internal auditors for the Akelius Group with the prime responsibility of ensuring that the Council members and the Foundation perform their and its mandate.
+The Protectors consist of two members who are not Council members.
+The Protectors shall act as internal auditors for Akelius Foundation with the prime responsibility of ensuring that the Council members and the Foundation perform their and its mandate.

-The purpose is charity and The Akelius Foundation will donate to:
+The purpose is charity and Akelius Foundation will donate to:

 - homes for children in need.
 Presently the Foundation is financially responsible for four villages managed by SOS Children’s Villages.